 - Guard and keep the entire hive in a decent temperature.

-- They're to mate with the queen (which will be the last thing they'll ever do, since they die after mating with her) and, apparently, guard the hive.
+- They're to mate with the queen (which is the only job they'll ever have, since they die after mating with her) and, apparently, guard the hive.

 - Mainly to lay eggs to hatch as worker or drones.